GeoSensorWebLab/data-transloader/docs/CAMPBELL_SCIENTIFIC.md

     --destination https://example.org/v1.0/
 ```

 In the second example, the newest observations will be automatically determined by reading the station metadata cache file.
 For each data file, the most-recently-uploaded observation timestamp is kept and used to determine which observations should be uploaded.
+If no such value is found in the cache file, then **all** observations will be uploaded.

 The second example is recommended usage, as it automatically uses the cache to upload only new observations.